 Old Hall and South were separated by Milham Ford School.
 The School moved to another site in 1938 and after various temporary uses the building became the architecture department of the College of Technology, Art and Commerce in 1945.
 It was finally acquired by St Hilda's in 1958.

-During the next twenty years smaller scale projects were undertaken within existing space, including a graduate common room adjacent to the Lodge in 1974.
+During the next 20 years smaller scale projects were undertaken within existing space, including a graduate common room adjacent to the Lodge in 1974.
 The growing need for student accommodation was met by the purchase of houses in east Oxford and the construction of Fulford House, a small block of flats for graduate students.

 The Christina Barratt Building was opened in October 2001.
 The impetus for the building came from a legacy left by Professor Rosalind Hill, a graduate of St. Hilda's.
 Named in memory of one of her closest friends, it provides undergraduate accommodation.